deanbushmiller/Vuln-Assessment-Analyst/README.md

-# Lab Setup
 # Penetration Testing Lab Environment Deployment Guide
 	You will not need to install any software locally to run this lab.
-Open a plaintext editor like notepad or ultra edit
-You will need an AWS account and a creditcard on file with Amazon.
+	Open a plaintext editor like notepad or ultra edit You will need an AWS account and a creditcard on file with Amazon.
 	These resources are updated and changed regularly.
 	VERSION: 20220715.1

 ## Pre-requisites: